35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 ACA also take up a point many critics of the decision have landed on - that Southwark Council agreed with Berkeley that a scheme which included affordable housing was not viable.

 This is true - Southwark did agree with this position.
 But, in common with all planning authorities, it does not conduct its own viability assessments of planning applications, for the Aylesham or anywhere else.
-Instead, it appraises the financial assessments that developers provide, which are *‘undertaken in the context of specific choices made by a developer, beyond the control of a Council and the local community’*, as ACA pointed out.
+Instead, it appraises the financial assessments that developers provide, which are *‘undertaken in the context of specific choices made by a developer, beyond the control of a Council and the local community’*, as ACA pointed out [^7].

 And one of the *‘specific choices’* made by Berkeley was to take on a site with a Morrisons supermarket, which has to be re-provided in any redevelopment, both as a requirement of the local plan and as a lease obligation.